French, Italian captives freed with top politician in Mali - France 24

 Bamako (AFP)

-Mali announced Thursday the release of an elderly French aid worker, two Italian captives and a top Malian politician, all believed to have been held by jihadists.
+Mali announced Thursday the release of an elderly French aid worker, two Italian captives and a top Malian politician, who were all believed to have been held by jihadists.

-Mali's presidency said in a tweet on Thursday that Frenchwoman Sophie Petronin, 75, and Soumaila Cisse, 70, were on their way to the capital Bamako.
+The presidency tweeted Thursday that Frenchwoman Sophie Petronin, 75, and Mali politician Soumaila Cisse, 70, were on their way to the capital Bamako following their release.

 Petronin was abducted by gunmen on December 24, 2016, in the northern city of Gao, where she worked for a children's charity.